 The setup of a spa is important to its success.
 There are certain elements that are common for spas across the board.
 These include luxurious settings that encourage calmness and relaxation.
 Many spas also include similar equipment focused on common spa services, such as massage tables and saunas.
 Then, each spa may have different features depending on the type of spa, the setting and the brand.

-How to create a harmonious spa experience that invites the guest to relax and enjoy?
+How can a spa manager create a harmonious spa experience that invites the guest to relax and enjoy?

 Architecture and Design